Supova/Speaker-Recognition-System/README.md

 <img src="https://user-images.githubusercontent.com/73858403/112112590-f5b8e580-8b72-11eb-996c-1224704a4517.png">
 </p>

 <p align="center">
 <img src="https://github.com/Supova/EEC-201/blob/main/Images/results.PNG">
 <br><i> Figure 12: Matching </i>
 </p>

-#### Added Noise

 To further test our system, colored noises with different SNRs were added to our signals.
 Signal 1 with various noises are plotted in Figure 13.
 We used white, pink, brown, blue, and purple noise.
-The testing was done by adding one type of noise  and varying the SNR in 10 dB increments until we got a result with close to 100% accuracy.
+The testing was done by adding one type of noise  and varying the SNR in 10 dB increments until we got a result with 100% accuracy.
 We then decreased the SNR to find the lowest SNR that gives the highest accuracy in 30 trials.
 We reject a SNR level if within 5 trials, 3 trials include incorrect recognition.
 This method was used on unprocessed and preprocessed signals for all the noises as listed below.

 <p align="center">
 <img src="https://github.com/Supova/EEC-201/blob/main/Images/noiseaddedsig1.PNG">